 I was curious, but once armed with information from an article in the Calistoga Tribune’s monthly, Mud City Times, I was chomping at the bit to try this relatively new massage treatment utilizing CBD (cannabidiol).
 My quest would soon be answered — I booked a CBD massage treatment at Moonacre Spa & Baths at the Calistoga Motor Lodge.

 Upon my arrival to Moonacre Spa, I slipped on a cute gray and white linen-like robe and requisite pair of spa slippers.
 The departure from the traditional white spa robes should have tipped me off to the delightful quirkiness of the Moonacre facility.
 From the changing room, I made my way to the relaxation room, a perfect spot for some pre-spa meditation.

 My view of the spa garden and the distant mountains in the mist made for a picture-perfect meditation setting.
 I made a “note to self” to return to use the hammocks and rocking chairs on the patio, as well as Moonacre’s pools, which are fed by Calistoga’s geothermal hot springs.

 There was no time for coloring; my therapist soon arrived to escort me to the treatment room.
-I settled onto the table for my CBD massage, but before it began, I was given an explanation on how the CBD cream allows a deeper access to the tissue, ultimately offering additional therapeutic benefits than typical massage lotions.
+I settled onto the table for my CBD massage, but before it began, I was given an explanation on how the CBD cream allows a deeper access to the tissue, ultimately offering additional therapeutic benefits compared to typical massage lotions.